Teaching old dogs new tricks

 In just six months the campaign reached over 10m people, being widely featured across national, regional and local media.
 The campaign’s success was propelled by the development of a tiered content strategy which educated pet owners, showcased pioneering examples of veterinary care, and promoted the dedication and compassion of its staff.
 The media traction was further heightened by demand for exclusive follow up content from outlets such as the BBC, helping to build brand awareness amongst pet owners as Vets Now shifted its focus to a consumer market.

-One of Equator’s objectives was to raise awareness of the GPS powered Vets Now app, and how it could direct users to their nearest vet by simply touching an emergency button.
+One of Equator’s objectives was to raise awareness of the GPS-powered Vets Now app, which directs users to their nearest vet by simply touching an emergency button.

-The human face behind the brand was brought to life as Vets Now staff brought their own pets to engage with passers-by, and handed out “Shit Happens” poop scoop bags, clarifying that as pet owners we’ve all been there – but now there’s now someone that you can trust to help you out.
+The human face behind the brand was brought to life as Vets Now staff brought their own pets to engage with passers-by, and handed out “Shit Happens” poop scoop bags, supporting the message that as pet owners we’ve all been there – but now there’s now someone that you can trust to help you out.